 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
 There have been rapid advances in surgery for brain tumors, including the use of cortical mapping, which allows doctors to identify certain areas of the brain that control the senses, language, and motor skills, and better imaging tests to give surgeons more tools to plan and perform the surgery.

-After surgery, the treatment plan is determined based on the following criteria:
+After surgery, the doctor will decide if additional treatment is necessary based on the following criteria:

-Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure; these types of tumors are called inoperable.
+Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure.
+Tumors that cannot be removed with surgery are called inoperable.
 In these situations, the doctor will recommend treating the tumor in another way, such as chemotherapy (see below).

-Side effects from surgery for DIG can vary; talk with your child’s doctor about possible short-term and long-term side effects with their doctor.
-Learn more about surgery.
+Side effects from surgery for DIG can vary.
+Talk with your child’s doctor about possible short-term and long-term side effects of treatment.

 Chemotherapy is the use of drugs to destroy tumor cells, usually by stopping the cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating a tumor with medication.